-When done properly will be noticed for what they are - a hairstyle.
+Dreadlocks done properly will be noticed for what they are - a hairstyle.
 Like all hairstyles they need to be maintained to look their best.
-Dreadlocks contrary to belief are very high mainantence requiring a lot of time and patience.
+Dreadlocks contrary to belief are very high maintenance requiring a lot of time and patience.

-Our Stylists Joanne & Emma are trained in Dreadlocks and Dreadlock maintenance.
+Our Stylists are trained in Dreadlocks and Dreadlock maintenance.
 All our dreadlocks are perfected by hand, with a hook, backcombing and a tightening tool.
 All natural.
-No glue, stitching, perm solution or rubber bands are used.
+No glue, No stitching, No perm solution & No rubber bands are used.